nautechsystems/nautilus_trader/docs/user_guide/orders.md

 - `GTC` (Good 'til Canceled): The order remains in force until canceled by the trader or the exchange.
 - `IOC` (Immediate or Cancel / Fill **and** Kill): The order will execute immediately with any portion of the order quantity which cannot be executed being canceled.
 - `FOK` (Fill **or** Kill): The order will execute immediately, and in full, or not at all.
-- `GTD` (Good 'til Date): The order remains in force until reaching the specified expire date and time.
+- `GTD` (Good 'til Date): The order remains in force until reaching the specified expiration date and time.
 - `DAY` (Good for session/day): The order remains in force until the end of the current trading session.
 - `AT_THE_OPEN` (OPG): The order is only in force at the trading session open.
 - `AT_THE_CLOSE`: The order is only in force at the trading session close.